dvdsgl/csharp-in-style/README.md

 };
 ```

-Structure initilizers in decreasing order by line length to create a neat pyramid shape:
+List initializers in increasing order of line length to create a neat pyramid shape:

 ```csharp
 // Very nice pyramid shape.